jjpal/jjpal.github.io/bank.md

 |5 | Afghanistan	    |  $14,708 |

 - Max owed to IDA: $20,713,474,676,596.793
-- Borrower with most loans:  Ministry of Eco, Planning and RegionDev
+- The borrower with most loans:  Ministry of Eco, Planning and RegionDev
-- Most recent pay date was on 12/28/2022
+- The most recent pay date was on 12/28/2022

 ## **Data Details**
-The financial data comes from the [World Bank Group Finances website](https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-Of-Credits-and-Grants-Historical-Dat/tdwh-3krx)  - this dataset contains historical snapshots of the IDA Statement of Credits and Grants including the snapshot available as of ‎March ‎11, ‎2023 (when the file was downloaded).
+The financial data comes from the [World Bank Group Finances website](https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-Of-Credits-and-Grants-Historical-Dat/tdwh-3krx).
+This dataset contains historical snapshots of the IDA Statement of Credits and Grants - including the snapshot available as of ‎March ‎11, ‎2023 (when the file was downloaded).
 The World Bank complies with all sanctions applicable to World Bank transactions - this information is updated on a monthly basis.

 (from the website)

 The International Development Association (IDA) credits are public and publicly guaranteed debt extended by the World Bank Group.
-IDA provides development credits, grants and guarantees to its recipient member countries to help meet their development needs.
+IDA provides development credits, grants, and guarantees to its recipient member countries to help meet their development needs.
 Credits from IDA are at concessional rates.
-Data are in U.S. dollars calculated using historical rates.
+Data are in U.S. dollars - calculated using historical rates.

 The dataset includes:
 1.15M rows and 30 columns where each row is a - Credit or Grant